Get

 The 8 Things to Do If Your Dog Is Sick & You Have a Job

 Here are some things you can do to make sure your dog gets the right level of care while they’re sick.
-Just keep in mind that it’s best to consult your veterinarian to determine the amount of care your dog needs before contacting your employer.
+Just keep in mind that it’s best to consult a veterinarian to determine the amount of care your dog needs before contacting your employer.

-1. Consult Your Veterinarian
+1. Consult a Veterinarian

-One of the first things you should do is have a discussion with your veterinarian about your dog’s care needs.
-Your veterinarian will be able to assess your dog’s medical condition and determine how much care and attention they’ll need while they recover.
+One of the first things you should do is have a discussion with a veterinarian about your dog’s care needs.
+A veterinarian will be able to assess your dog’s medical condition and determine how much care and attention they’ll need while they recover.
 There are some cases where it’s safe to leave your dog for a few hours while you work.
 So, it’s very possible that your dog will be fine as long as they’re kept in a safe space while you’re away.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 2. Explain the Situation to Your Employer

-Once your veterinarian deems that your dog requires more care at home, it’s time to let your employer know about your situation.
+Once a veterinarian deems that your dog requires more care at home, it’s time to let your employer know about your situation.
 Some employers can be understanding, while others may not understand why a pet would need so much attention.

 It’s best to be honest and let your employer know about the seriousness of the situation and how much your dog means to you.
 You can also come up with some alternative solutions to ease the burden.
 For example, it might be helpful to shift your hours so that you work earlier and leave earlier.
 You may be able to use some of your vacation time or sick leave, if your employer is agreeable.